rosiepy/Udemy-Courses-Final-Project-Group1/README.md

 5) run python manage.py make migrations
 6) run python manage.py migrate
 7) run python manage.py runserver
-Now you can go ahead and search but won't be able to update or delete.
-In order to do so change the managed flags in models to true
+(Now you can go ahead and search but won't be able to update or delete.
+In order to do so change the managed flags in models to true.)
 8) run python manage.py make migrations
 9) run python manage.py migrate
 10) run python manage.py runserver